swagger-api/swagger-codegen/README.md

   -o samples/client/petstore/java                                               # The output destination.
 ```

-with a number of options.
 You can get the options with the `generate --help` command (below only shows partial results):

 ```text
 NAME